mjpekala/mjpekala.github.io/index.md

 I am also currently a part-time student (PhD candidate) at the University of Maryland College Park in the [Applied Mathematics & Statistics, and Scientific Computation program](http://www.amsc.umd.edu).
 Here I am collaborating with members of the Norbert Wiener Center for Harmonic Analysis on problems that lie at the intersection of deep learning and applied mathematics.

+When I'm not working I enjoy spending time with my wife and son.
+In any time that remains I enjoy playing no limit hold'em (usually at MD Live or Tropicana in AC).